Skip to contents

 "table"const IntegerMatrix& contingency_table

-When using R, the parameters should be the R equivalents of these.
+When using R, statistic and the parameters should be the R equivalents of the above.
+If no constants exist during permutation, statistic may simply be an R closure returning a double.

 Note

-• The data is permuted in-place.
+It's also worth noting that the data is permuted in-place.
 Therefore, modifications to the data within statistic may lead to incorrect results.
-Since R has copy-on-modify semantics but C++ does not, it is recommended to pass const references when using Rcpp in define_pmt, as shown in the table above.
+It is recommended to avoid modifying the data when using R and pass const references as in the table above when using Rcpp.

 Examples